dsvakola/Send-WhatsApp-Alert-to-detect-Intruder-in-your-house/README.md

 ---

 ## Wiring diagram
-Check the wiring diagram for construction of the project.
+Check the wiring diagram for construction of the project on breadboard.
+File name: banner.png.

 ---